Troubleshooting CORS Errors on DataHub

 What does it look like?

-What it is? - Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any other origin (domain, scheme, or port) than its own from which a browser should permit loading of resources.
-CORS also relies on a mechanism by which browsers make a “preflight” request to the server hosting the cross-origin resource, in order to check that the server will permit the actual request.
+What it is? - Cross-Origin Resource Sharing () is an -header based mechanism that allows a server to indicate any other (domain, scheme, or port) than its own from which a browser should permit loading of resources.
+CORS also relies on a mechanism by which browsers make a โpreflightโ request to the server hosting the cross-origin resource, in order to check that the server will permit the actual request.
 In that preflight, the browser sends headers that indicate the HTTP method and headers that will be used in the actual request.

 An example of a cross-origin request: the front-end JavaScript code served from https://domain-a.com